Last Updated: 11/11/2025

 Summary

-In this article, we’ll examine how to calculate the cost of continuing to run a long sales cycle.
+In this article, we will examine the cost of continuing to pursue a long sales cycle, with a focus on the business-to-business (B2B) sales process.

 When should you withdraw from a sales deal that’s gone on for too long?

-While figuring out when you need to turn your attention away from a particular sales deal is not an exact science, you can create a process for identifying indicators when the long sales process is not worth the effort.
+While determining when to shift your attention away from a particular sales deal is not an exact science, you can establish a process for identifying indicators when the lengthy sales process is not worth the effort.
+For example, if there’s no executive sponsor.
+Standing meetings are reset without new information.
+Legal or security review stalled for 60 days.
+Each scenario is different, but there needs to be a set threshold on when it’s time to move on, or at least reduce the effort.

 Evaluating a Long Sales Cycle: Start with Your Lead Grades